bruno-lang/bruno-lang.github.io/glossary/index.md

-In a programming system other aspects of the overall programming activity influence the design of the language in such a way that it supports these aspects well in the intended way.
-The language is designed with a system in mind and the system vice versa to fit the language.
+In a programming system other aspects of the overall programming activity influence the design of the language in such a way that it supports these aspects well in the intended way of working.
+The language is designed with the system in mind and vice versa the system to fit the language.

 The considerations of a programming system are diverse but typically include all stages of software production process.
 For example how software can be designed, reasoned about, modularised, edited, analysed, tested, deployed or maintained.

-A second understanding of a programming system is focused on the capabilities of a language to be used as a basis to build a language that is than used to write a particular program.
+Another understanding of a programming system is focused on the capabilities of a language to be used as a basis to build a customised language used to write a particular program.
 While related to the idea of [domain specific languages](http://en.wikipedia.org/wiki/Domain-specific_language) this understanding is more focused on the generality and simplicity of the